This article explains the correct method of wiring Q.bloxx XL modules in a distributed system setup in an industrial environment.

 Extension socket pin assignment and wiring

-Pin 1 and 2 on connector X10 (UART 1) must be wired.
-Wiring the other UARTs is optional, depending on the system configuration.
+Pins 1 and 2 on connector X10 (UART 1) must be wired.
+Wiring the other UARTs is optional based on system configuration.

-A 10 - 30 VDC power supply must be connected to pins 6 and 7 on connector X11 of the extension socket LEFT.
-This can either be the power supply coming from the controller (via the extension socket RIGHT) or a separate power supply.
+A 10–30 VDC power supply must be connected to pins 6 and 7 on connector X11 of the LEFT extension socket.
+This power can come from the controller (via the RIGHT extension socket) or a separate supply.

 The pin assignment is identical for both LEFT and RIGHT extension sockets.